thephpleague/period/docs/4.0/properties.md

 echo $interval->format('Y-m-d'); // [2014-05-01, 2014-05-08)
 ~~~

-This representation can be used, for instance, in a PostreSQL query against a [DateRange field](https://www.postgresql.org/docs/9.3/static/rangetypes.html).
+This representation can be used, for instance, in a PostgreSQL query against a [DateRange field](https://www.postgresql.org/docs/9.3/static/rangetypes.html).